-Students following the study plan below will complete the Web Application Programming Technician technical diploma in the number of semesters shown.
+Students following the study plan below will complete the IT-Web Programmer technical diploma in the number of semesters shown.

 IT:Program:Part 1 (C#)

 10-152-173 IT:PROGRAM:PART 1 (C#) ...provides a foundation of syntax/semantics of C# .NET programming language to develop Windows-based/ Web-based applications.
 Covers the architecture of Microsoft's .NET platform where C# is the native language.
 Course Typically Offered: Fall/Spring